 Now, the English scones are quite different from the American version.
 They are closer in texture and shape with the American biscuits, while the term biscuits means crackers in the UK.
 Confusing much?
 Well, let’s just focus on the British scones for now.

-How do you make British scones from scratch?
+How TO make British scones from scratch

 Nothing simpler.
 All we need is flour, baking powder, butter, milk, dried fruit of any kind, sugar, and some vanilla extract for extra flavour.